ThaKladd/Escapher/README.md

 ## Description

-The goal of this class is to make it easy to escape or tranform a variable into another type to eiher enforce, check or change
+The goal of this class is to make it easy to escape or transform a variable into another type to either enforce, check or change it.

 ### Example